ceph/ceph/doc/rbd/rbd-openstack.rst

   downloads them accordingly.

 - **Volumes**: Volumes are block devices.
 OpenStack uses volumes to boot VMs, or to attach volumes to running VMs.
-OpenStack manages volumes using ``nova-volume`` prior to the Folsom release.
-OpenStack manages volumes using Cinder services beginning with the Folsom release.
+OpenStack manages volumes using Cinder services.

-Beginning with OpenStack Folsom and Ceph 0.52, you can use  OpenStack Glance to store images in a Ceph Block Device, and  you can use Cinder or ``nova-volume`` to boot a VM using a copy-on-write clone of an image.
+You can use  OpenStack Glance to store images in a Ceph Block Device, and  you can use Cinder to boot a VM using a copy-on-write clone of an image.

-The instructions below detail the setup for Glance and Nova/Cinder, although they do not have to be used together.
+The instructions below detail the setup for Glance and Cinder, although they do not have to be used together.
 You may store images in Ceph block devices while running VMs using a local disk, or vice versa.